sophiemichaud/imageRepo/README.md

   - Developed my HTML, CSS, and JavaScript skills (my front-end skills are a still a work in progress😊)

 # Design Process
+  Completed:
   1.

+  Still working on/want to try:
+  1. UI design
+  2. Form validation
+  3. "See Post" on My Images page
+  4. Adding tags to images/posts + search function

 # Getting Started